SAMIULLAH-KALHORO-DEV/SAMIULLAH-KALHORO-DEV/README.md

 <h1 align="center">Hi 👋, I'm Samiullah Kalhoro</h1>
-<h3 align="center">A visionary Flutter developer having more than 2 year of proficiency in building Flutter Applications</h3>

 - **About Me**
-<h3 align="left"> A visionary Flutter developer having more than 2 year of proficiency in building Flutter Front-End UI designs, integration, coding Architectural design, Testing for Android, IOS and Web Apps, Created 60+ fully functional and Responsive Applications for Android, IOS and Web Apps.
+ A visionary Flutter developer having more than 2 year of proficiency in building Flutter Front-End UI designs, integration, coding Architectural design, Testing for Android, IOS and Web Apps, Created 60+ fully functional and Responsive Applications for Android, IOS and Web Apps.

   Create Applications using a proper methodology for reusable Code and maintainable in Future Known for writing efficient, responsive design, data structures, problem-solving Connoisseur in the
-  responsiveness and interaction between various devices and versions of Android, IOS</h3>
+  responsiveness and interaction between various devices and versions of Android, IOS

 <h3 align="left">Connect with me:</h3>
 <p align="left">